hernanmd/Territorial/repository/TerritorialData-DBPedia.package/TerritorialDBPediaTotalAreas.class/README.md

-This class should not be used directly.
+This class is not intended to be used directly.

 Debug: